 6. Can YOU pick me up or drop me off anywhere other than downtown?

-On the way back from the mountain we ask if anyone wants to get off at the Alaska Zoo.
-From Memorial Day to Labor Day the Zoo is open until 9 p.m. and it has a free shuttle to downtown.
-We can also stop in midtown to drop you off along 36th Avenue or A Street.
+Also, on the way back from the mountain, the driver asks if anyone wants to get off at the Alaska Zoo.
+From June 1 - August 31, the Zoo is open until 9 p.m. and has a free shuttle to/from downtown.

 7. What happens if the shuttle sells out?

 We start a wait list and if someone who has signed-up doesn't show-up we trigger it at 12:30.
 If everyone who signed up shows up, we introduce people on the wait list to one another and explain the other ways to get to and from the mountain.
 There is strength in numbers.
 If there are four people on the wait list, they can simply split the cost of a cab which is the same price they would have paid the shuttle.
 They exchange sell phone numbers and agree to meet back at the trailhead after their hike at a time of their choosing.
 If there are less than four people, there are other ways and they are explained below at FAQ 9.